Updated April 18, 2022

 |SJC is the first California airport to earn GBAC STAR™ Facility Accreditation.
 This global accreditation recognizes SJC’s commitment to having the highest levels of cleanliness and safety.
 To achieve GBAC STAR™ accreditation, a facility must demonstrate compliance with the program’s 20 elements, which range from standard operating procedures and risk assessment strategies to personal protective equipment, and emergency preparedness and response measures.
 Learn more.|

-The health and safety of our travelers, employees and all airport users are the SJC team's top priorities.
-We are working very closely with our local, state and federal partners to help manage and mitigate the spread of Novel Coronavirus (COVID-19).
+The health and safety of our travelers, employees and all airport users remain the SJC team's top priorities.
+We continue to work closely with our local, state and federal partners to ensure your travels through our Airport are comfortable and safe.

 What To Expect at SJC